ljfio/personal-website/content/articles/google-hashcode-practice-2017.md

 ## How Big a Slice Exactly?

-You can generate a list of factors based on a minimum and maximum number of cells per quadrliateral slice in your set row and columns sized pizza.
+You can generate a list of factors based on a minimum and maximum number of cells per quadrilateral slice in your set row and columns sized pizza.
 The maximum is given for us as a value in the input file and the minimum will be `number of different ingredients * minimum number of ingredients`.
 Loop from the 1 to the size of the Pizza for both rows and columns, call these variables Y and X respectively.
 Multiply your X and Y and ensure that it is within the minimum and maximum cell bounds.